dicees/dicees-Javascript-library/readme.md

 ### Simulation of other methods

 The DiceesJS SDK, in development, simulates the state 5 Dicees and keeps track of their changes through the entire experience of your application.
-Each time you time use a method of this library, a message will appear in your web console showing you how your code has affected the 5 fake Dicees.
+Each time you use a method of this library, a message will appear in your web console showing you how your code has affected the 5 fake Dicees.

 ## Test with real Dicees